-- Overwatering Most new gardeners think that the more water the better when usually, just the opposite is true.
-Take the time to learn exactly what the water needs of you plant is and count to 10 before turning on the hose.
-If you are watering anything daily you are probably watering too much.
+Most new gardeners think that more water is better when usually, just the opposite is true.
+Take the time to learn the water needs of your plant and count to ten before turning on the hose.
+If you are watering anything daily -- you are probably watering too much.

-- Trying to Grow Non-Native Species It is almost impossible to grow rhubarb in Texas, cactus outside in North Dakota, cranberries in Arizona or Vidalia onions in Michigan.
-Since the plant has to grow where it is planted or die, you improve it's chances and yours dramatically by growing what is native to your area.
+It is almost impossible to grow rhubarb in Texas, cactus outdoors in North Dakota, cranberries in Arizona or Vidalia onions in Michigan.
+Since the plant has to grow where it is planted, you dramatically improve its chances (and yours!) by growing what is native to your area.
 Checking with a local nursery or supplier, using a seed catalog company from your region, and talking to other local gardeners can save you lots of heartache and backaches.

-- Plant Lust New gardeners would do well to avoid the "I just gotta have it!!!" syndrome.
-Purchasing plants that require a growing environment you cannot possibly provide is not only costly but frustrating.
-Going to a nursery is like going to the grocery store.
-Make sure you have a list first, and stick to the list!
+New gardeners would do well to avoid the I-just-gotta-have-it syndrome.
+Purchasing plants that require a growing environment that you cannot possibly provide is not only costly but frustrating.
+Think of going to a nursery like going to the grocery store.
+Make sure you have a list and stick to the list!

-- Overcrowding Overcrowding plants doesn't do it any favors.
+Pay close attention to the planting instructions that come with your seeds or seedlings.
+It's tempting to overcrowd for instant gratification, but you won't do your plants any favors.
 Plants need room to breathe and good air circulation.
-They also need light to reach them and planting too densely blocks the plants ability to reach it's full potential.
+They also need light to reach them and planting too densely blocks their ability to reach their full potential.
 Overcrowding stresses plants and makes them more prone to disease.

-- Avoiding Weeding Whether by hook, crook or hand those weeds have to come out of the garden and flower bed and getting them out before they go to seed can make a world of difference.
-You can do much to limit the problem or weeds (ground covers, mulching ect) but there is no free lunch.
+Whether by hook, crook or hand those weeds have to come out!
+Getting them before they go to seed can make a world of difference.
+You can do much to limit the problem by using mulches or ground covers, but there is no free lunch.
 All gardens need some maintenance.